 Have you ever wanted to feel as though you were on top of the world?

 From this vantage point, you can challenge your family and friends to see who can spot Georgia, North Carolina, South Carolina, and Tennessee.
-Some of the best Helen hiking trails lead up to this point, with shorter and simpler options available for those looking for less of a trek to the viewpoint.
+Some of the best north Georgia hiking trails lead up to this point, with shorter and simpler options available for those looking for less of a trek to the viewpoint.

-Visiting & Hiking Brasstown Bald
+Visiting & Hiking Brasstown Bald: Planning Ahead

-As the area surrounding the parking lot features numerous picnic areas, you might choose to bring a lunch to enjoy after walking the Helen hiking trails.
+As the area surrounding the parking lot features numerous picnic areas, you might choose to bring a lunch to enjoy after walking the hiking trails.
 Although there is a water fountain located at the visitor's center, be sure to bring water for the hike - especially if you will be arriving from access points at a lower elevation which can be quite strenuous.

 Hitting the Trails

 The shortest, simplest, and most heavily traversed trail to the summit of Brasstown Bald is the .6 mile access road that leads from the visitor's center to the viewing point.
 Although the trail is paved and is not long, visitors should be aware that it is quite steep, with 500' of elevation gain.

 For some more exercise after viewing the summit, you might want to check out the Wagon Trail.
 As you descent from the top, follow the path that veers to the left to a gate at the end of the road that marks the beginning of Wagon Trail.
-While the path is wide, compact, and easy to traverse, be prepared for a 7 mile round trip journey.
+While the path is wide, compact, and easy to traverse, be prepared for a seven mile round trip journey.

-Jack's Knob trail is a great pick for hikers with a bit more stamina, as it features a 1780' elevation gain during the 6 mile round trip.
+Jack's Knob trail is a great pick for hikers with a bit more stamina, as it features a 1780' elevation gain during the six mile round trip.
 The path actually runs parallel to the road at Jack's Gap, near the 180 spur, which leads up to the parking are of Brasstown Bald, coming in at the parking lot before the final 500' ascent to the summit is achieved.